reedlabotz/AfterClass/writing/thesis.md

 All three current MOOC systems have incorporated into their design some system for allowing students to interact amongst themselves or with course staff.
 Both Udacity and Coursera have Q&A style forums that allow students to ask questions and vote on the best answer.
 This system is perfect for factual questions, but limits the amount of discussion that can be had amongst students.
 For some of the discussion based courses in the humanities, Coursera has set up live webcasts of panel discussions on topics several times throughout the course.
 These discussions are moderated and often allow students to either submit questions electronically or wait in a queue to have a chance to join the webcast.

-Coursera has additionally teamed up with the website MeetUp which allows students to organize in-person meetups with groups in cities across the world.
+Coursera has additionally teamed up with the website MeetUp which allows students to organize in-person meet-ups with groups in cities across the world.
 This system does allow for some face-to-face social interaction, but the MeetUp site only has a group for Coursera students, not individual courses, leaving students on their own to find a group that will share similar interests.
 Moreover these meeting are to occur in person limiting the availability only to those living in larger cities.

 ## Motivation

 Social interaction plays a large role in the current on campus educational system.
 Many of the most important lessons and discussions happen outside of class in coffee shops, office hours, and dorm rooms.
 Similar interactions could play an important role in online courses as well giving students a sense of community, a chance to form meaningful study groups or groups for projects, and allow for other social interactions that lead to a better learning experience.
 One aspect of social interaction that becomes especially important in online courses is the sense of community that it offers, allowing students to realize they are not alone in the class, and therefore have an outlet to discuss problems or lack of understanding with other students.

 ## My Approach

+After Class takes a dating-site approach to helping users find group mates.
+The main problem with the existing solutions provided by MOOC systems is that they attempt to use only the forum system to help users organize themselves, this gives users little to go on when trying to find group mates.
+After Class uses a series of surveys which ask questions aimed at helping users find

 ### Design